zivhm/super-app/README.md

-now you have the node applicaiton ready for you the port of the application is : 3000
+now you have the node application ready for you the port of the application is : 3000